-Originally they were used to make a strong light weight very durable concrete that would crack less hence it is used in overpasses, building construction, etc. or where ever a high quality concrete was required.
+Originally they were used to make a strong light weight very durable concrete that would crack less and as a result are used in overpasses, building construction, etc. or where ever a high quality concrete was required.

 More recently expanded shale products have been used as a light weight component of a growing medium for "green roofs" to quickly improving heavy clays and other horticultural uses.